alejandrocordon/MoveMouse/index.md

-##Movemouse
+### Movemouse

 Movemouse is a MacOS Application that moves the mouse based on <a href="https://gist.github.com/vorce/04e660526473beecdc3029cf7c5a761c">Vorce/Jerry </a> project.

+### Usage

 Don't forget to allow the app in settings security/accesilibity (each time you compile if you are in XCode)

 ![Alt text](security.png?raw=true "Security")

+### Demo video

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://gi

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kFVdB7A_LPk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 ### Markdown